 When you have a bad mix, the yellowing of the leaves might be caused by either a lack of moisture or a high salt buildup.
 But if the discolored leaves soon become soft and mushy, it can be brought by poor drainage.

-Aloe like all plants needs water.
+Aloe like all succulent plant species needs water.
 In fact, the composition of its body is 99.5% water and the remaining are solid materials.
 But as a succulent, it does not need much watering.
 Some gardeners only water once a month and it works just fine.

 Nutrition is not much of a requirement too.
 A low balance diluted fertilizer for succulents can be applied once up to twice a year and you’re good to go.

-Make sure that the drainage holes of your pots are not blocked to avoid soggy soil.
+Make sure that the proper drainage holes of your pots are not blocked to avoid soggy soil.
 Aloe plants don’t like sitting in water because they cannot function well and they become more susceptible to fungal and bacterial infections.
+Overwatered aloe plants, on the other hand, can suffer from root rot and other issues.

 Properties of An Aloe Vera Potting Soil